Operators

 Related sections

-Formula basics parentheses, evaluation order, notation
+Formula basics: parentheses, evaluation order, notation

-Function catalog functions used together with operators
+Function catalog: functions used together with operators

-Troubleshooting guide common pitfalls with comparisons and missing values
+Troubleshooting guide: common pitfalls with comparisons and missing values